gldeng/universe/formal_theory/formal_theory_digital_art_en.md

 $$A_{digital} = \{A_Q, A_C\}$$

 Where:
-- $A_Q$ is the quantum digital art space, containing all possible artistic expressions, interpretations, and experiences
+- $`A_Q`$ is the quantum digital art space, containing all possible artistic expressions, interpretations, and experiences
-- $A_C$ is the classical digital art space, representing realized specific art forms and perceptual experiences
+- $`A_C`$ is the classical digital art space, representing realized specific art forms and perceptual experiences

 The intersection of these constitutes the art interface: